So Blu: Critical reception

-AllMusic editor Stephen Thomas Erlewine rated called the album "a wonderfully fresh recasting of contemporary soul and R&B mores."
+AllMusic editor Stephen Thomas Erlewine called the album "a wonderfully fresh recasting of contemporary soul and R&B mores."
 He found that the material was "conventional, but it still sounds vibrant, thanks not just to Cantrell's impassioned vocals, but how the songs and productions are wrapped in contemporary mores but delivered as if they were classic.
 This is a record that maintains its momentum from beginning to end."
+James Salmon, writing for Yahoo!
+Music UK, felt that while "the album is good on the whole, it has to be said that "Hit 'Em Up Style" is one of the clear standouts.
+The remainder of the album sees the 25 year-old fit snugly into the traditional diva mould of the tragi-heroine who has loved and lost and, to put it bluntly, been shat on by from a great height by various members of the opposite sex."

 Entertainment Weeklys Cheo Tyehimba wrote: "Bluesy but modern, Cantrell belts it out with the immediacy and energy of a hard-bop trumpet player.
 Although at times her flashy vocal stylings obscure the songs' emotional depth, this woman has a story to tell."
 People found that "most of the best songs on So Blu are torchy, gut-wrenching ballads [...]
 On these tracks the Providence-born chanteuse, whose mother was a jazz singer, really shines."
 The magazine found that Cantrell lacked "the vision of Jill Scott, Mary J. Blige or Erykah Badu, [but] the 25-year-old newcomer is clearly still searching for her musical identity on routine R&B numbers ]...]
 But at least the jazzy, introspective title tune seems to be so Cantrell."
 Robert Christgau described the album as "higher-res than Res, more songful than Mary" and cited "Swingin'" and "The One" as highlights.
+USA Today critic Steve Jones noted that So Blu showed that Cantrell "has got soul as well as the blues," with songs marked by heartbreak and revenge, while her "throaty, emotional vocals" allow her to "swing, seduce and carry a torch," making her a strong new signing.